Azure/communication-ui-library/docs/references/accessibility-tools.md

 Example in [PR #1025](https://github.com/Azure/communication-ui-library/pull/1025/files) where we defined `editTextFieldRef` and force the focus on it when the 'EditBox' component mounts.

 ### ContextualMenu not accessible through keyboard navigation
-This might due to the use of `onClick` prop directly from the button or icon and not using the `onItemClick` prop in your `MenuProps`.
+This might be due to the use of `onClick` prop directly from the button or icon and not using the `onItemClick` prop in your `MenuProps`.

 A good example can be found in the [first commit](https://github.com/Azure/communication-ui-library/pull/1025/commits/44caee79eefbbdf11fe123988975c1afd7961d07) of [PR #1025](https://github.com/Azure/communication-ui-library/pull/1025).